Our MOTTO

 *** FYI: Caterers usually charge per plate/person.
 This means, if a caterer charges, let’s say $70 per plate/person, and you decide on inviting 150 guests, well your bill will look something like this: 150 guests @ $70 per plate/person = $10,500 plus tax.
 This could only account for the food or for a package option that includes wait staff, linens, utensils, kitchen staff, and other items.
 This really depends on the caterer you find and what they offer.
 Read before signing, or better yet, hire a wedding planner ( day-of-service ) to review your contract before making that decision.

 Finding the right wedding dress can be a daunting task.
-Read the link below then go shopping to see what’s out there.
-Take a look at magazines, ask around for referrals about where to look.
-Think about – will you buy a new dress, rent one, wear your grandmother’s or go for a white or ivory, floral, watercolor, colorful, jumpsuit/pantsuit instead?
+First, read the link below and then go shopping to see what is available.
+Look through magazines and ask for recommendations on where to search.
+Consider whether you will buy a new dress, rent one, wear your grandmother's dress, or choose a white, ivory, floral, watercolor, colorful, jumpsuit, or pantsuit.

-Think about everything, take a few days for self-discovery on what will work best for you.
-Keep in mind your budget, the style, whether it will be a daytime wedding or evening/weekend wedding.
+Take your time to think about all of these options and spend a few days reflecting on what will work best for you.
+Remember to keep your budget in mind, as well as the style and whether you will be having a daytime or evening/weekend wedding.

 8. How to Select Your Bridal Party